haxsaw/errator/README.md

 'python setup.py install' after pulling the Git project.

 ## <a name="quickstart">Quick Start</a>
-The next section discusses Errator with functions, but you can also use it the decorators described with methods, too.
+The next section discusses Errator with functions, but you can also use the decorators described with methods too.

 Start with pulling errator into your module that you want to narrate: